Traci Abbott

 Traci Abbott is a fictional character from the American CBS soap opera, The Young and the Restless.
 Created and introduced by William J. Bell, the role has been portrayed by Beth Maitland since 1982.
 Traci is the daughter of John Abbott and Dina Mergeron.

 Initially a short-term role that would last three months, Maitland impressed the series' producers and was placed on contract, remaining until 1996.
 Traci was known for her relationship with Danny Romalotti and her marriages to Brad Carlton, with whom she had a daughter, Colleen.
 Both relationships caused a notable rivalry with Lauren Fenmore.

 Since 2006, Maitland has remained on a recurring status with the soap opera.
 Described as a fan favorite by Soaps in Depth, Maitland's portrayal has garnered praise, including a Daytime Emmy Award in 1985.

 Casting

-Maitland won the Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series for her role as Traci in 1985.
 Intended to be a short-term contract role lasting three months, Maitland impressed the producers.
 She stayed with the show on from June 17, 1982, to June 4, 1987, and from November 1987 to December 1989, September 1990 to June 1993, making guest appearances in December 1993, February to August 1994, February to April 1995, and April to May 1996.
 She reappeared in 1999, 2001 through 2002, and since 2006 on a recurring basis.
 On March 20, 2007, Traci made an appearance on the show's sister soap opera, The Bold and the Beautiful.
 In 2009, Maitland recorded a song that served as the background music for Traci's daughter, Colleen Carlton's funeral.
 The song was entitled "An Angel's Lullaby."
 Since Maria Arena Bell became a writer for the show, Traci was seen more often: "It got to the point where the show stopped calling altogether and I thought my soap ship had sailed.
 But, after Maria took over, I suddenly had 30 episodes when [Traci's daughter] Colleen died – the biggest storyline I'd had in over 10 years.
 I don't have those problems anymore.
 I feel like an honored member of the cast.
 The climate has changed."